Introduction to Musical Theater Performance

 This is a demanding course for students committed to and excited by musical theater.

 Ithaca College’s premier programs in Musical Theater (B.F.A.) and Acting (B.F.A.) have been attracting students from across the country for decades.
-Over 1,000 students annually audition for fewer than three-dozen B.F.A. spots in the Theatre Arts Department at IC.
+Over 1,000 students annually audition for fewer than three-dozen B.F.A. spots in the theatre arts department at Ithaca College.

 In this course, he uses his wisdom, experience, and love of the theater to provide invaluable direction to the next generation of performers.